 .How to get your free credit report

-Until now, paying off your credit card a week late wouldn’t have affected your credit rating.
+Until now, paying off your credit card two weeks late wouldn’t have affected your credit rating.
 But that’s about to change.
-A new credit reporting regime which began on 12 March this year means credit card or personal loan payments made more than five days late will leave a black mark on your credit rating.
+A new credit reporting regime which began on 12 March this year means credit card or personal loan payments made more than 14 days late will leave a black mark on your credit rating.

 Before the change, only a string of missed payments that amounted to a default would go on your credit report.